gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

         }
     }

-### Open issues

-- Need to be able to build for a single platform or all available platforms.
-- Add some opt-in way to define variants using a matrix of (flavour, tool chain, architecture, operating system).

 ## Story: Build a native component for multiple operating systems

 This story adds the concept of an operating system to the platform.
 A tool chain may only be able to build for a particular